igorski/efflux-tracker/README.md

 -------

  * Add pattern jump instructions
+ * Migrate to Handlebars 4 (currently v4+ creates a bug where cutting a selection removes cut rows from the list template)
  * Add cut/paste icons for touch screen devices
  * Add EQ for each individual instrument for mix balancing
  * Improve arrow key navigation within patterns (there are odd jumps when switching direction)